ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-The "l" field in the JSON body of the EXTRA-TEXT response ({{name-spec}}) remains the authoritative indicator of the language actually used in the "j" and "o" fields and MUST continue to be used by clients for localisation and machine translation decisions.
+The "l" field in the JSON body of the EXTRA-TEXT response ({{name-spec}}) remains the authoritative indicator of the language used in the "j" and "o" fields and MUST continue to be used by clients for localisation and machine translation decisions.

 ## Server Generating Response {#server-response}